Academy@Worden

+History

 It opened in 1955 as Worden County Secondary School, and became Worden High School in 1972 with the introduction of the Comprehensive System to Lancashire and the abolition of the 11-plus examination.
 The school was renamed Worden Sports College when it became a specialist Sports College.
 The school converted to academy status in February 2013 and was renamed Worden Academy.

-Developments

 In the early 1990s, the ROSLA block was gradually sold off to the Westfield Centre, with a major extension to the building being completed by 2003.
 The first Worden Sports College web site went live on 6 March 1996.
 Online newspaper "Making The News" goes live October 2005.
 The new Virtual Learning Environment (VLE) Moodle went live July 2006.

 2004 the school field had a new £150,000 field drainage system put in.

 The Sports Hall and entrance were refurbished as a result of the Sports College status.
 Subsequently, two classrooms were knocked together to form the first air-conditioned computer suite followed by the second suite in September 2006.
 The third computer suite followed later that year.